sxsw/rfm/README.md

 	     fields.each { |name, field| puts "\t#{name}"}
 	   }

+Also as a convenience, you can do this:

+    my_result.portal_names

-But most importantly, the ResultSet contains record objects.
-Rfm::Result::Record is a subclass of Hash, so it can be used in many standard ways.
-This code would print the value in the 'first_name' field in the first record of the ResultSet:
+But most importantly, the Resultset contains record objects.
+Rfm::Record is a subclass of Hash, so it can be used in many standard ways.
+This code would print the value in the 'first_name' field in the first record of the Resultset:

 	   my_record = my_result[0]
 	   puts my_record["first_name"]